+Student Identification Badges

-Student Identification Badges: All students are required to wear their ID badges for the whole school day.
-Students without a badge will be sent home or will be asked to purchase a replacement for 3000 tugrugs.
-The wearing of ID badges is an important element of school safety.
+All students are required to wear their ID badges for the whole school day.
+Students without a badge will be sent home or will be asked to purchase a replacement for 3000 tugriks.
+The wearing of ID badges is an important element of school safety and security.

+Cafeteria Accounts

-Cafeteria Accounts: All students have cafeteria accounts which are linked to the barcodes on their ID badges.
-Parents are encouraged to top of their child's cafeteria account regularly and at a minimum on a weekly basis.
-Cash is not accepted in the Secondary School Cafeteria.
+All students have cafeteria accounts which are linked to the barcodes on their ID badges.
+Parents are encouraged to top off their child's cafeteria account regularly and at a minimum on a weekly basis.
+Students with ID badges have priority over students paying for lunch in cash.

+Emergency Information

-Emergency Information: The school must be able to reach a parent or person designated by the parent(s) at all times during the school day.
+The school must be able to reach a parent or person designated by the parent(s) at all times during the school day.
 Parents are required to register the phone numbers of emergency contacts.
 The school must be notified of any change in guardianship or emergency contact.